 E-liquids used for vaping are no different.
 But hey, even the safest foods we eat can sometimes result in side effects!

 E-liquids contain three major components, including a VG/PG base, nicotine, and flavoring.
 These are either chemicals or substances derived through chemical processes.
 Therefore, it means that vaping will have certain side effects, which can range from temporarily dry mouth to serious health issues.
+If there is nicotine in the e-juice, then that also adds another dimension to some of the side effects.
+Particularly if the user had never smoked cigarettes or had any other exposure to nicotine.

-Vaping Side Effects & Research
+Vaping Side Effects&Research

 Although it has a long history, its surge in popularity is a relatively new thing.
 We are talking about e-cigs and other clever vaporizers.
 Like other new habit-forming behaviors, such as Internet addiction or tanning dependency, this is a recent subject of research.